otobrglez/slovenian_names/README.md

 # Slovenian names

-Tools and collection of Slovenian names, sorted by sex.
+Tools and collection of Slovenian names, sorted by genre.

 ## Installation & development